dwyl/learn-flutter/README.md

 )
 ```

+The `future` parameter
-The `future` paramter relates to object we want to work with.
+relates to object we want to work with.
 In this case, it is a parsed `Todo` object.

-The `builder` function tells Flutter what needs to be rendered,
+The `builder` function tells `Flutter`
+what needs to be rendered,
-depending on the current state of `Future`, which can
+depending on the current state of `Future`,
-be *loading*, *success* or *error*.
+which can be *loading*, *success* or *error*.
 Depending on the result of the operation, we
 either show the error, the data or a loading animation
 while we wait for the http request to fulfill.

-Isn't it easy? =)
+Isn't it easy? 🤓

 ## Local databases

-Sometimes, when writing an app, we need to persist
+Sometimes, we need to persist and query
-and query large amounts of data on the local device.
+large amounts of data on the local device.
-In these cases, it is beneficial considering
+In these cases we use database
-using a database instead of a local file or a key-value store.
+instead of a local file or key-value store.

-In this walkthrough, we are going to present
+In this walkthrough,
-two alternatives: SQLite and ObjectBox.
+we present two alternatives:
+`SQLite` and `ObjectBox`.

 ### SQLite